 *Exceptions: an update delivered by Plesk Installer will contain third-party service package updates if these updates are required by dependency for a Plesk package update.
 Especially if a Plesk update resolves critical security or stability issues.

-Plesk checks for updates once a week.
+By default, Plesk checks for updates once a day.
 If updates are available, Plesk automatically downloads and installs them.

 The following update options are enabled by default in Tools & Settings > Update Settings (under “Plesk”):

 - “Automatically install Plesk updates (Recommended)”.
 This option uses Plesk Installer and allows automatic updating of Plesk and its built-in services.
 In some cases, Plesk third-party components can be updated at the same time with Plesk.

 - (Plesk for Linux) “Automatically install updates for third-party components shipped by Plesk”.
 Third-party services can be updated simultaneously either with Plesk components or with system components (if the System Updates tool is turned on).

 The “Automatically install system package updates” option is not enabled by default and is available in Plesk for Linux only.
 This option uses the System Updates tool and allows automatic updating of system packages and Plesk third-party components.